Captain Arthur Teague of Ryde Fire Brigade passed away on 23 May 1913 aged 64.

 Arthur was by all accounts a well known and popular baker-confectioner who originated from Mitcheldean, Gloucestershire.

-His well attended funeral at the Wesleyan Church in Garfield Road was attended by many including the Ryde Fire Brigade and it's former Captain, Sidney Sapsworth who travelled from the home he'd relocated to in Tonbridge two years earlier to show his last respects for the man who had backed the former Captain so solidly during his committee days.
+His well attended funeral at the Wesleyan Church in Garfield Road was attended by many including the Ryde Fire Brigade and it's former Captain Sidney Sapsworth who travelled from Tonbridge to show his last respects for the man who had backed the former Captain so solidly during his committee days.
+Whilst Arthur appears to have fought no fires or commanded the firemen at emergencies he certainly played an elightened and courageous role in the administration and evolution of the pre-WW1 Ryde Fire Brigade.

 Rest in peace Captain Teague.